-In accordance with the terms of the Investment Advisory Agreement, one quarter of the Investment Adviser's fee is settled through the issue of Ordinary Shares in the Company.
+In accordance with the terms of the Investment Advisory Agreement, one tenth (up to 31 August 2018, one quarter) of the Investment Adviser's fee is settled through the issue of Ordinary Shares in the Company.
 Services received in exchange for the grant of any share-based payments are measured indirectly by reference to the fair value of the Ordinary Shares at the date of issue.
 Share-based payments are recognised as an expense in profit or loss of the Statement of Comprehensive Income.